 During the initial evaluation, you will set up an appointment for an initial evaluation.
 In this evaluation, the doctor will ask you about your symptoms and your sleeping habits.
 He may also perform a physical evaluation.
 It can be helpful to keep a sleep journal in the week before your evaluation so you can show the doctor exactly what has been happening.
 In your sleep journal, record what time you go to bed, what time you wake up, and any symptoms you experience in between.

 Step 3: At Home Sleep Study

-Either at your evaluation appointment or sometime thereafter, the doctor will give you an at home sleep study kit.
+At our facility, the doctor will give you an at home sleep study kit.
 This kit often includes a device to measure your heart rate, a way to measure your breathing, and a way to record it all.
 The doctor will give you instructions on how to use the sleep study kit.
 You will then be able to perform a sleep study from the comfort of your own home and your own bed.